bishopdynamics/cuestack/README.md

 We provide prebuilt binaries for Windows here: [dist](dist).

-For CueStack, and VoicemeeterAgent, you will need a config file, see [Quick Start](CueStack/README.md#quick-start) or start with an example from here: [CueStack/example-configs](CueStack/example-configs)
+For CueStack, ATEMAgent, and VoicemeeterAgent, you will need a config file, see [Quick Start](CueStack/README.md#quick-start) or start with an example from here: [CueStack/example-configs](CueStack/example-configs)

 There are no prebuilt ViscaAgent binaries for Windows, as it is not supported on Windows.